 8. Utilize key counseling principles designed for client success, including Motivational Interviewing (MI) and the Empathy Matrix

-HiveCE is an approved provider of continuing education by the California Board of Nursing, and this course meets the California Board of Nursing criteria for # hours of continuing education.
-Provider approved by the California Board of Registered Nursing, Provider Number 17686, for 6 contact hours.
+HiveCE is an approved provider of continuing education by the California Board of Nursing, and this course is provider approved by the California Board of Registered Nursing, Provider Number 17686, for 6 contact hours, through November 30th, 2025.
 (This is widely accepted nationwide as continuing education for nurses and midwives.
+This course is accepted by NARM as Category 1 CE for CPM renewal.)

 Approved for the NARM Midwifery Bridge Certificate, Category 1.